erezlahav/8086-assembly-project/README.md

 ## Overview

 King Penalty is a classic-style penalty kick soccer game written in 16-bit x86 Assembly language.
-It uses custom bitmap images and runs in DOS or DOSBox emulation.
+It runs in DOS or DOSBox emulation.

 ---